Date: May 18, 2012

 "All of us at UCLA are proud of these achievements that reflect our ongoing commitment to provide to highest level of integrated and accountable patient centered care to our communities," said Dr. Samuel A. Skootsky, chief medical officer of the UCLA Faculty Practice Group and Medical Group

 The UCLA Medical Group comprises more than 1,200 physicians who are clinical faculty members at the David Geffen School of Medicine at UCLA.
-They provide primary and specialty medical care at over 100 ambulatory locations as well as at the Ronald Reagan UCLA Medical Center, Mattel Children's Hospital UCLA, UCLA Medical Center, Santa Monica and Resnick Neuropsychiatric Hospital at UCLA.
+They provide primary and specialty medical care at over 100 ambulatory locations as well as at the Ronald Reagan UCLA Medical Center, UCLA Mattel Children's Hospital, UCLA Medical Center, Santa Monica and Resnick Neuropsychiatric Hospital at UCLA.